wavii/rails-dev-tweaks/README.md

       keep :forced
     end

+By default, every request that skips the autoload hooks will generate an additional log line saying so in an effort to be transparent about what is going on.
+If you prefer, you can disable that log message to keep things a bit more tidy in your logs:

+    config.dev_tweaks.log_autoload_notice = false

 ## Named Matchers
 Named matchers are classes defined under RailsDevTweaks::GranularAutoload::Matchers:: and simply define a call method that is given a ActionDispatch::Request and returns true/false on whether that request matches.
 Match names